 - In the end, once your final offer has been made and accepted, the buyer should do an inspection of the house during the period of due diligence.
 Radon is typically higher in Western North Carolina, so that is definitely a concern.
 A couple other inspections include pest, home, septic, and water quality.
 There are more extensive inspections along the lines of mold and mildew, but these are typically less common.
 The buyer’s agent should have the resources to contact the appropriate people for these inspections.

-Smoky Mountain Retreats is here to take the time to make your real estate investment in the Maggie Valley and Waynesville area as easy as possible.
+Smoky Mountain Retreat is here to take the time to make your real estate investment in the Maggie Valley and Waynesville area as easy as possible.
 When you work with us, we can help you find your dream home.